moziauddin1/services/APNI-Format.md

  * References and,
  * Instances

+Instances for a name are grouped by reference.
+The references are sorted, then the instances are sorted within a reference.

 The two parts are interconnected by the type of name use in the reference, for example the reference containing the first correct publication of a name [tax. nov.] is ordered before alphabetical ordering, and we call it the "Protologue" or